CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 ### 2.4.
 Editing a task : `edit`

 Edits an existing task in the ToDoList.<br>
-Format: `edit INDEX [TASK_SUMMARY] [d/DUE_DATE_DDMMYY] [r/REMARKS] [l/LABELS]...`
+Format: `edit INDEX [TITLE] [d/DEADLINE] [r/REMARKS] [l/LABELS]...`

 > * Edits the task at the specified `INDEX`.
     The index refers to the index number shown in the last task listing.<br>
     The index **must be a positive integer** 1, 2, 3, ...
 > * At least one of the optional fields must be provided.
 > * Existing values will be updated to the input values.
-> * When editing labels, the existing labels of the task will be removed i.e adding of labels is not cumulative.
+> * When editing LABELS, the existing LABELS of the task will be removed i.e adding of LABELS is not cumulative.
-> * You can remove all the person's labels by typing `l/` without specifying any labels after it.
+> * You can remove all the person's LABELS by typing `l/` without specifying any LABELS after it.
+> * Similarly you can remove REMARKS and DEADLINES by typing `r/` and `d/` respectively

 Examples:

-* `edit 1 d/05032017`<br>
+* `edit 1 d/050317`<br>
-  Edits the due date of the 1st task to be `05032017` respectively.
+  Edits the due date of the 1st task to be `050317`.
 * `edit 2 CS2103 homework l/`<br>
-  Edits the task summary of the 2nd task to be `CS2103 homework` and clears all existing labels.
+  Edits the TITLE of the 2nd task to be `CS2103 homework` and clears all existing LABELS.

 ### 2.5.
 Finding all tasks containing any keyword in their task summary: `find`